giuuusepeda/bakery_prediction/2_BaselineModel/README.md

 # Baseline Model - Multiple Linear Regression

-As our Baseline Model we have choosen *Multiple Linear Regression* with interaction among variables and harmonic features (Fourier Terms to capture the cyclic pattern of Weekdays and Months).
+For building a baseline model we wanted to begin with simpler assumptions and come up with a model that is low on computational cost.
+After multiple trial and error we have choosen *Multiple Linear Regression* with interaction among variables and harmonic features (Fourier Terms to capture the cyclic pattern of Weekdays and Months).

 ## Feature Selection